 Soba Noodles with Green Beans and Almonds

 Perfect green beans seem to be available only for a month or two in the summer.
 This dish is a nice way to highlight them during that brief window.
-However, I’m so fond of it, that I use frozen green beans so I can make this regularly.
+However, I’m so fond of them, that I use frozen green beans so I can make this easy soba noodle dish regularly.
 I highly recommend using organic whole baby green beans.

 - 1/2 cup sliced or chopped whole almonds